Safe-DS/DSL/docs/Stdlib/python/Tutorials/visualization.md

 As you can see, the columns _Fare_ and _Pclass_ (Passenger Class) seem to heavily correlate.
 Let's have another look at that.
 ## Lineplot
-We'll use a lineplot to better understand their relationship.
+We'll use a lineplot to better understand their relationship, which is one way to visualise the relationship between two variables easily.

 ```python
 from safeds.plotting import lineplot